EarthYim/YoloV3_deepstream/README.md

 ## Integrating Yolo model into Deepstream

-To use a Yolo model, Deepstream will convert a model (consists of .weights and **yolov3.cfg**) into TensorRT engine.
+To use a Yolo model, Deepstream will convert a model (consists of .weights and **yolov3.cfg**[case sensitive]) into TensorRT engine.
 This can be specified in *config_infer_primary_yoloV3.txt*.
 On execution, if the engine is not detected, Deepstream will automatically build an engine from weights and cfg, then saved it to the main directory which can be use next time.

 ## Bounding Box Parser